 Written and first recorded by Tim Moore (1975).

-From the wiki: “‘Rock and Roll Love Letter’ is the second single from American Tim Moore’s second album, Behind the Eyes.
-It was written by Tim Moore.
-Tim Moore’s original version was not successful.
-It was later covered by the band Bay City Rollers, and that version became a Top 40 hit.”
+From the wiki: “‘Rock and Roll Love Letter’ is the second single from American Tim Moore’s second album, Behind the Eyes, written by Moore.
+Moore’s original version when released as a promotional single in 1975 did not chart.
+But, ‘Rock and Roll Love Letter’ was later covered in 1976 by the band Bay City Rollers, and that version became a Top 40 hit.”

 First recorded by Bay City Rollers (1973).